dyrroth-11/Student-Help-App/README.md

 - **CP and dev:** They’ll have access to a list of coding platforms, video lectures and websites which’ll help them have an early start and not struggle at the time of internships.
 Links will be provided topic wise also so that it can help them master that particular topic.
+This erases the confusion which everyone faces due to abundance of learning content on internet.

 ## Project Proposal:
 [Project Proposal](https://filebin.net/pvsq772kdg4uj80o)